tredontho/purescript-book/text/chapter6.md

   compare :: a -> a -> Ordering
 ```

-The `compare` function compares two values, and returns an `Ordering`, which has three alternatives:
+The `compare` function compares two values and returns an `Ordering`, which has three alternatives:

-- `LT` - if the first argument is less than the second.
+- `LT` – if the first argument is less than the second.
-- `EQ` - if the first argument is equal to the second.
+- `EQ` – if the first argument is equal to the second.
-- `GT` - if the first argument is greater than the second.
+- `GT` – if the first argument is greater than the second.

 Again, we can try out the `compare` function in PSCi: